-Usually, the quickest way to set up the modem router to use your Internet connection is to allow the genie to detect the Internet connection when you first access the modem router with a web browser.
+Usually, the quickest way to set up the router to use your Internet connection is to allow the genie to detect the Internet connection when you first access the router with a web browser.
 You can also customize or specify your Internet settings.

-- Use the Internet Setup Wizard on page 26 - Manually Set Up the Internet Connection on page 26 - Change the Internet Connection Mode on page 30 - Set Up Failover Mode on page 31 - Specify IPv6 Internet Connections on page 32 - Change the MTU Size on page 45
+- Use the Internet Setup Wizard on page 24 - Manually Set Up the Internet Connection on page 24 - Specify IPv6 Internet Connections on page 27 - Change the MTU Size on page 39 - Enable British Telcom IGMP Proxy Support on page 41